Antwerp is a center of culture, art, history, and diamonds. Those are probably the connotations you've heard of this city

 The museum's exhibits consist of original printing equipment and rare manuscripts.
 It's a great place to show your kids what books were like before Father Internet came along.

+If you have time on your Antwerp day trip, the Museum Plantin-Moretus adds real depth to your Antwerp one day itinerary.
 It may not have the glitz and glamour AND GOLD of the Grote Markt buildings in Brussels, but it's a real gem for book lovers and my fellow history buffs as we already know Belgians have the best museums.
-Don’t forget to buy the tickets online before you go.
+Don’t forget to buy the tickets online before you go

 The Ruben’s house